heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

 ===================

 Welcome to Heron!
-This document is intended to help you get started with Heron.
+This document is intended to help you get started with.
 With Heron, you can start from nothing and have a rich mapping application in seconds.

 Getting Heron
 ==============

-Heron is built on top of the robust OpenLayers JavaScript mapping library and the rich graphical components of ExtJS.
+Heron is built on top of the robust GeoExt and OpenLayers JavaScript mapping libraries and the rich graphical components of ExtJS.
 For licensing reasons, ExtJS cannot be included in the Heron download, so preparing Heron for use on your own web pages is a multi-step process:

 #.
 Download Heron from the :doc:`downloads page </downloads>`.
 For the purposes
     of this quickstart, the development version will be fine.

 #.
-Download OpenLayers 2.10 or later from http://openlayers.org/.

-#.
-Download the latest Ext 3.x from `the ExtJS website <http://www.sencha.com/learn/Ext_Version_Archives>`_.

-#.
-Place both unpacked libraries in a directory that is published by your web
+Place the unpacked Heron version in a directory that is published by your web
     server.
-For this tutorial, I will assume that this is the root of your web server, so that Heron.js is at http://localhost/Heron/lib/Heron.js and ext-all.js is at http://localhost/ext-3.3.1/ext-all.js.
-I will also assume that your web page is stored at the root of the web server, e.g. http://localhost/quickstart.html.
+For this tutorial, we will assume that this is the root of your web server, so that Heron.js is at http://localhost/Heron/script/Heron.js.
+    We will also assume
+    that your web page is stored at the root of the web server, e.g. http://localhost/quickstart.html.

 #.
 Now you're ready to use Heron in your application!

-.. note:: For production environments, the Heron team recommends that
-    you use compressed and minified builds of Heron and ExtJS to optimize the download size of your page.
-A generic minified build containing all of Heron is available from the :doc:`downloads page </downloads>`, but advanced users can build their own.
+.. note:: For convenience we provide hosted versions of Heron, GeoExt and OpenLayers on
+	http://lib.heron-mc.org but don't count on these for production purposes!

 Basic Example